tobyhodges/regex-introduction/3-tokens-and-wildcards.md

 ### Tokens and the Backslash

-Tokens in general are shorter form ways of describing standard, commonly-used sharacter sets/classes.
+Tokens in general are shorter form ways of describing standard, commonly-used character sets/classes.
 The table below describes the tokens available for use in regex.

 Token | Matches                                                 | Set Equivalent |
 ------|---------------------------------------------------------|----------------|